Bellegarde, Saskatchewan

-Bellegarde is a French-speaking hamlet in the rural municipality of Storthoaks No. 31, in the Canadian province of Saskatchewan, established in 1898.
-Bellegarde is located just south of Highway 13 or Red Coat Trail near the Manitoba border and in south eastern Saskatchewan.
-Cannington Manor Provincial Historic park and Moose Mountain Provincial park are near Bellegarde.
-This hamlet is just south of the Canadian Pacific Railway.
+Bellegarde is a French-speaking hamlet in the Rural Municipality of Storthoaks No. 31 in the Canadian province of Saskatchewan.
+It was established in 1898.
+Bellegarde is located just south of Highway 13 (the Red Coat Trail), near the Manitoba border and in south-eastern Saskatchewan.
 Being a hamlet with fewer than 100 people, the population is counted within the population count of the rural municipality.

 History

-In July 1888 when Rev. Jean Gaire, a newly arrived young priest from France, founded the parish of Grande-Clairière in Manitoba, St. Maurice of Bellegarde did not exist.
+In July 1888, when Rev. Jean Gaire, a newly arrived young priest from France, founded the parish of Grande-Clairière in Manitoba, St. Maurice of Bellegarde did not exist.
 By 1891, under the guidance of Father Jean-Isidoire Gaire, settlers residing in Grande-Clairière took homesteads at what they called, "La Quatrième Coulée" or the Fourth Creek.

 In 1892, they left full of enthusiasm to settle the Quatrième Coulée with bags and luggage, oxen and plows.
 After a failed attempt to clear farmland, they returned to Grande-Clairière discouraged.

 At the same time, under the direction of Father Gaire, settlers advanced 25 to 30 miles to the west and six miles south, founding the mission of St. Raphael.
 On his return, Mgr Gaire discovered that Cyrille Sylvestre had taken four homesteads at the Quatrième Coulée with the intention of settling there permanently with his family.